refinedev/refine/documentation/blog/2023-04-06-finefood-admin-dashboard.md

 * **New NPM Organization**: The Refine NPM organization changes from `@pankod` to `@refinedev` thus implies that the package name for refine changes to `@refinedev` automatically.

 * **Enterprise based Routing and Router independence**: In Refine version 4, the `routerProvider` acts solely a bridge between the router and refine and doesn’t specify the manner at which routes are created as opposed to version 3.
-Routes are detached from refine and are more flexible and custoizable.
+Routes are detached from refine and are more flexible and customizable.

 In order to view more on the updates on refine version 4, refer to the [comprehensive guide](https://refine.dev/docs/migration-guide/3x-to-4x/) on the documentation.
 Its guide is comprehensive enough to get you up to speed in using the new version.